openrelik/openrelik-worker-dfindexeddb/README.md

-# Openrelik worker for parsing IndexedDB and LevelDB files
+# Openrelik worker for parsing and analyzing IndexedDB and LevelDB files